code4policy/modules/finalproject/project.md

 ### Roles
 Appoint a scrum master, a project owner, and team members.

-  * The product-owner is in charge of documenting progress on your scrum board in trello every day.
+  * The product-owner is in charge of documenting progress on your scrum board every day.
   * The scrum master is in charge of documenting standup meetings.
   * Team members (and the scrum master and product owner) will collaborate using GitHub to build the project together.